 |Projected Incident Activity|

 Fire crews will patrol, monitor, mop up, and repair fire suppression actions over the next several days.
-They will also hold designated perimeters within which the fire can move and mitigate hot spots if they occur.

 The Castle Fire exists entirely within the pre-identified planning area in which the lightning-caused fire has been allowed to fulfill its natural role within a fire-dependent ecosystem.
 The fire has burned through a majority of the 19,368-acre planning area, leaving a mosaic of islands of unburned fuels together with openings that will benefit wildlife and the forest ecosystem into the future.
 Some pockets of unburned vegetation remain within the wildfire’s interior that may burn over the coming days.
 By allowing the wildfire to naturally burn through this area, the ecosystem will become healthier and more resilient.